 Splitting Leaves in Plants

 What causes leaves to split in houseplants can vary between species, but there is almost always some kind of unfavorable growing condition to blame.
-Large-leafed plants, like bird of paradise and bananas have leaves that are designed to split in response to high winds.
-If your plant is a large-leafed variety, leaf splitting may be normal, especially in rooms with fans or a lot of natural air flow.
+Large-leafed plants, like bird of paradise and bananas, have leaves that are designed to split in response to high winds.
+If your plant is a large-leafed variety, leaf splitting may be normal, especially in rooms with fans or a lot of natural airflow.

-Leaves splitting down the middle of plants, like indoor orchids, is often a response to low humidity.
+Leaves splitting down the middle of plants, like indoor orchids, are often a response to low humidity.
 Check your plant regularly to ensure it’s getting enough water and that any trays kept beneath it to increase humidity are adequately filled.
 Sometimes, wetting the leaves in the morning can help increase humidity if the plants are located too far from a humidity source.

 Controlling Leaf Splitting in Plants

 In many plants, leaf splitting may be a part of their growth process, especially when leaf splitting mostly occurs in older leaves.
 As long as there are plenty of leaves to replace the damaged ones, you can simply pick out the split leaves and discard them.
 Unfortunately, split leaves will never heal.